 - V3 contracts autolock four weeks after a project is complete.

 How can we add more team members to Discord?

 Contact your account manager for an invite link to the private Discord server.

 How long will the process take from start to public launch?

 The process typically takes 10 weeks from initial conversation to public launch, but is highly dependent on partner's resource allocation.
 To reduce delays, have a front-end developer, artist, go-to-market strategy, and sufficient onboarding time ready.

 What information do we need to provide to deploy our smart contracts?

 To get started, you'll provide our team with:

-- An Ethereum wallet address that you own and will use to manage your Art Blocks Engine smart contracts.
+- A testnet/mainnet Ethereum wallet address (that you currently own and control) you'll use to manage your Art Blocks Engine smart contracts.

 - The name you’ll use for tokens from your contract (e.g., for Art Blocks, it is "Art Blocks")